mrnaim69/JavaScript/THE JAVASCRIPT.md

 // By default is the bubbling phase

-document.getElementById("outer").a
-ddEventListener("click",
+document.getElementById("outer").addEventListener("click",
 callOuter);
-document.getElementById("middle").
-addEventListener("click",
+document.getElementById("middle").addEventListener("click",
 callMiddle);
-document.getElementById("inner").a
-ddEventListener("click",
+document.getElementById("inner").addEventListener("click",
 callInner);

-// To achieve event capturing, you
-// can use the third parameter of
-// the addEventListener method,
-// which specifies whether the
-// event should be captured during
-// the capturing phase.
-Setting it
-// to true will activate the
+// To achieve event capturing, you can use the third parameter of the addEventListener method, which specifies whether the event should be captured during the capturing phase.
+Setting it to true will activate the capturing phase.
-// capturing phase.

 document
 .getElementById("outer")
-.addEventListener("click",
-callOuter, true);
+.addEventListener("click", callOuter, true);
 document
 .getElementById("inner")
-.addEventListener("click",
-callInner, true);
+.addEventListener("click", callInner, true);
 document
 .getElementById("middle")
-.addEventListener("click",
-callMiddle, true);
+.addEventListener("click", callMiddle, true);

 ```